This post may contain affiliate links, view our disclosure.

 • Storage: Store leftover cheesy potato skins covered in the fridge for up to 4 days.
 Don’t add the sour cream and chives on top until right before serving because these toppings don’t reheat well.

 • Reheating: To keep them crispy, you can reheat potato skins straight from the fridge in the oven or in the air fryer.
-For the oven method, place the potato skins on a baking tray and reheat in a 350F oven until they’re warm and the cheese is melted, about 10 to 15 minutes.
-To reheat potato skins in the air fryer, preheat the air fryer to 350F, put the potato skins in the basket of the air fryer, and air fry until they’re warm, about 5 minutes.
+To reheat in the oven, place the potato skins on a baking tray and reheat in a 350F oven until they’re warm and the cheese is melted, about 10 to 15 minutes.
+To reheat in the air fryer, preheat the air fryer to 350F, put the potato skins in the basket of the air fryer, and air fry until they’re warm, about 5 minutes.
 Add the sour cream and chives on top after the potato skins are reheated.

 • Make Ahead: To make cheesy potato skins in advance, bake the potatoes and let them cool to room temperature.
 Once they’re cool, you can store them covered in the fridge for up to 3 days before making them into loaded potato skins.